axflow/axflow/README.md

 provided (with more coming soon) but the interfaces enable you to extend the framework with your own implementations to satisfy arbitrary use cases.

-Axgen can be thought of as a foundational framework from which you can construct higher-level, declarative workflows.
+Axgen aims to be a foundational framework from which you can construct higher-level, declarative workflows.

 ## Example